TUDelft-CITG/OpenCLSim/docs/examples.rst

     # Import the library required to add coordinates
     import shapely.geometry

     # Create a location class
-    ProcessingStorageLocation = type('ProcessingStorageLocation',
+    ProcessingStorageLocation = type(
+        "ProcessingStorageLocation",
+        (
-                    (core.Identifiable, # Give it a name and unique UUID core.HasResource,  # Add information on the number of resources core.Locatable,    # Add coordinates to extract distance information core.HasContainer, # Add information on storage capacity core.Processor,    # Add information on processing
+            core.Identifiable,  # Give it a name and unique UUID core.Log,           # To keep track of all events core.HasResource,   # Add information on the number of resources core.Locatable,     # Add coordinates to extract distance information core.HasContainer,  # Add information on storage capacity core.Processor,     # Add information on processing
         ),
-                   {})
+        {},
+    )

     # Create a processing function
     processing_rate = lambda x: x

+    location_data = {
-    location_data = {"env": env,                              # The SimPy environment
+        "env": env,                               # The SimPy environment
-                     "name": "Location 03",                   # Name of the location "geometry":shapely.geometry.Point(0, 0), # The lat, lon coordinates
+        "name": "Location 03",                    # Name of the location "geometry": shapely.geometry.Point(0, 1), # The lat, lon coordinates
-                     "capacity": 10_000,                      # The maximum number of units "loading_func": processing_rate,         # Loading rate of 1 unit per 1 unit time
-                     "unloading_func": processing_rate}       # Unloading rate of 1 unit per 1 unit time
+        "capacity": 10_000,                       # The maximum number of units "level": 0,                              # The number of units in the location "loading_func": processing_rate,          # Loading rate of 1 unit per 1 unit time "unloading_func": processing_rate,        # Unloading rate of 1 unit per 1 unit time
+    }

     location_03 = ProcessingStorageLocation(**location_data)

-Optionally a *OpenCLSim.core.log* mixin can be added to all locations to keep track of all the events that are taking place.
+Optionally a *OpenCLSim.core.Log* mixin can be added to all locations to keep track of all the events that are taking place.

 Resources